robenkleene/Dotfiles/install/man/markdown/languages/cpp/cpp-pointers.md

 # `cpp` Pointers

+- A raw pointer is a variable that contains the memory address of an object (or function)
 - Prefer references (`Bar& foo`) over pointers (`Bar* foo`) because references can't be null
 - A reference (e.g., `Bar& foo` as a function parameter) is just a pointer that can't be null
 - `const` means that a pointer can be assigned, e.g., (`const int foo`) can't do `*foo = 42`